 - Senior staff members participate in Columbia University’s Emergency Management Operations Team, and we have agreed to share resources, information, and support services as needed.
 Read Columbia’s latest statement on emergency preparedness.

-- Barnard Hall, the Hewitt dining room and the lower level of the Diana Center will be used as staging areas in the event that campus buildings are evacuated and cannot be reoccupied.
+- Barnard Hall, the Hewitt dining room and the lower level of the Diana Center will be used as staging areas in the event that other campus buildings are evacuated and cannot be reoccupied.